-“The best way to share the gift of meditation with others is to pray is to pray with them.
+“The best way to share the gift of meditation with others is to pray is with them.
 In real presence with others we sense the deeper truth of our being and so learn to see beyond ourselves.
 That is why meditating regularly, whether daily or weekly, with the same community, is such a source of sustenance to our pilgrimage.”

 – John Main, Monastery Without Walls

 The best way to connect with a local meditation group is to contact your national coordinator who will be happy to help you.
 Groups meet in a variety of places: homes, churches, places of work, hospitals and universities.

 Online groups have been multiply greatly in recent times.
 It is easy to find a group in your own language and time zone with whom to develop your practice and find the support of fellow meditators.

 The passing on of the gift of meditation is essentially a personal matter.
 It can be the best way to be introduced to meditation and then to have your personal practice supported and enriched.
 Through the group you can feel connected to a much wider and indeed global community and also find a deeper connection to the contemplative tradition.

 People frequently ask if it is better to meditate alone or in a group?
 In fact, they are like the two sides of a coin.
 Meditation is solitary in the sense that I can’t meditate for you and you can’t meditate for me.
 But people can and want to – meditate together.
 The meditation group is therefore a way into the deeper experience and meaning of meditation by connecting personal experience to community.
 In a group each person both gives and receives encouragement.
 ‘It is giving that we receive’.